16 Jul 2021

 |NACE sector / loan type:||Sewage and refuse disposal, sanitation and similar activities|

-This loan has a positive effect on the Baltic Sea environment: 42%
+This loan has a positive effect on maritime environments: 42%

 Financing from NIB Environmental Bond proceeds